TILOS-AI-Institute/MLCAD-2023-FPGA-Macro-Placement-Contest/Documentation/Readme.md

-  Thank you for your and team's participation in the 2023 MLCAD FPGA macro placement contest.
+  Thank you for your participation in the 2023 MLCAD FPGA macro placement contest.
 The first tasks you need to do are the following:

   1. Obtain a Vivado license:
  Please ask your advising professor to submit a Vivado license request from the Xilinx University Program (XP), https://www.xilinx.com/support/university/donation-program.html as outlined in  https://github.com/TILOS-AI-Institute/MLCAD-2023-FPGA-Macro-Placement-Contest/blob/main/Contest-Registration/Registration.